tamu-edu/scrollstats/ARCHITECTURE.md

 ## 6. Deployment and Infrastructure

 All CI/CD is ran through GitHub Actions.
-ScollStats is distributed to PyPI (for download with `pip`) and on conda-forge (for download with `conda`).
+ScrollStats is distributed to PyPI (for download with `pip`) and on conda-forge (for download with `conda`).

 Docs are built and hosted on